Aastedet/ECG_DDA-1/readme.md

 all_healthy <- all_participant_files[str_sub(all_participant_files, -12, -5) %in% study_dataset[neuropathy_outcome == FALSE]$patient_id]

 all_neuropathy <- all_participant_files[str_sub(all_participant_files, -12, -5) %in% study_dataset[neuropathy_outcome == TRUE]$patient_id]

-# Set seed for reproducibility:
+# Set group 2 seed for reproducibility:

 set.seed(2)